Donate Sign Up for The Gist

 [email protected]

-Stirling joined the A+ team in September 2021, as Development Director.
+Stirling joined the A+ team in September 2021 as Development Director.
 Most recently, she served as the Legacy Gifts Officer and Senior Relationship Manager for United Way of Central Alabama.
-In these roles, she worked to grow the endowment through the strategic use of planned gift vehicles, worked closely with volunteers, individual donors, and corporate partners, and lead diverse teams of Loaned Executives through three campaign cycles.
-In 2019, she was the staff lead for the United Way Pacesetter Campaign, chaired by Jill Deer (Brasfield & Gorrie), raising $13.8 million, making it the largest campaign to date in both companies participating and dollars raised.
+In these roles, she worked to grow the endowment through the strategic use of planned gift vehicles, worked closely with volunteers, individual donors, and corporate partners, and led diverse teams of Loaned Executives through three campaign cycles.
+In 2019, she was the staff lead for the Pacesetter Campaign, raising $13.8 million, making it the largest campaign to date in both companies participating and dollars raised.

-Stirling began her nonprofit career as an AmeriCorps member with Impact America, serving as a FocusFirst Coordinator, helping to lead a free vision screening initiative for preschool children.
-She spent three years with Impact helping to grow FocusFirst, becoming National Expansion Director and bringing the program into Tennessee, South Carolina, and Florida through Head Start and Community Action partnerships.
+Stirling began her nonprofit career as an AmeriCorps member with Impact America and stayed on to serve as National Expansion Director for FocusFirst, a free vision screening initiative for preschool children, overseeing the growth of the program to Tennessee, South Carolina, and Florida through Head Start and Community Action partnerships.

-Stirling earned her B.A. in Business from Judson College in 2013, received a Certificate in Fundraising Management from the Lilly School of Philanthropy in March 2021, and became a Certified Fund Raising Executive in January 2021.
-She has an only cat, Pepper, enjoys Alabama football and Braves baseball, and shows her love to others through refilling their Brita Pitchers and making them playlists.
+Stirling earned her B.A. in Business from Judson College, completed a Certificate in Fundraising Management from the Indiana University Lilly School of Philanthropy, and is a Certified Fund Raising Executive.
+She has an only cat, Pepper, enjoys Alabama football and Braves baseball, and shows her love to others through cooking and making them playlists.

 Jason Meadows, Advocacy and Partnerships Director